lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 **Polygonal Data**
 We have already seen how graphics libraries are designed to render such geometric primitives as lines and polygons.
 These primitives also are frequently generated or consumed by computational geometry and visualization algorithms.
 In the Visualization Toolkit, we call this collection of graphics primitives polygonal data.
 The polygonal dataset consists of vertices, polyvertices, lines, polylines, polygons, and triangle strips.
 The topology and geometry of polygonal data is unstructured, and the cells that compose that dataset vary in topological dimension.
 The polygonal dataset forms a bridge between data, algorithms, and high-speed computer graphics.

-Vertices, lines, and polygons form a minimal set of primitives to represent 0-, 1-, and 2- dimensional geometry.
+Vertices, lines, and polygons form a minimal set of primitives to represent 0-, 1-, and 2-dimensional geometry.
 We have included polyvertex, polyline, and triangle strip cells for convenience, compactness, and performance.
 Triangle strips in particular are high-performing primitives.
 To represent n triangles with a triangle strip requires just n+2 points, compared to the 3n points for conventional representations.
 In addition, many graphics libraries can render triangle strips at higher speeds than triangle polygons.

 <figure id="Figure 5-7">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure5-7.png?raw=true width="640" alt="Figure5-7">